-If you want to see the everything on display at the Vatican Museums, get ready for a 4.5 mile trek!
+If you want to see everything on display at the Vatican Museums, get ready for a 4.5-mile trek!
 This is how long it would take to walk through all of the 54 galleries spread throughout hundreds of rooms.
 While it’s extremely hard to pick from the thousands of Vatican paintings on display, these five are among the most representative of the collections.
+Below, find our guide to the top Vatican art.

 2. School of Athens

 The term Renaissance literally means “rebirth” and refers to the period of European civilization that produced a revival in art, learning and literature and.
 This glorious fresco painted by Raphael sits on the wall of what used to be the pope’s main office.
-A depiction of philosophy, the painting represents all the greatest mathematicians, philosophers and scientists congregated and sharing ideas.
+A depiction of philosophy, the painting represents all the greatest mathematicians, philosophers and scientists congregating to share ideas.
 Raphael also paid tribute to his fellow artists of the Italian Renaissance by painting their facial features on the philosophers.
-He was only 27 years old when he painted the fresco – not bad!
+He was only 27 years old when he painted the fresco.

 3. Belvedere Torso